DeanLeong/class-syllabus/README.md

-# Welcome to the Class Wiki!
+# Welcome to the Class Syllabus!

 ***